KarthikPrabhu23/CKA-2025/README.md

 **Tasks:**

 - Install the `.deb` package
-- Install the Debian package —/cri-dockerd_O.3.9.3-O.ubuntu-jammy_amd64.deb
+- Install the Debian package `-/cri-dockerd_O.3.9.3-O.ubuntu-jammy_amd64.deb`
-- Debian packages are installed using dpkg.
+- Debian packages are installed using `dpkg`.
-- Enable and start the cri-docker service
+- Enable and start the `cri-docker` service
 - Set the following system parameters:
   - `net.bridge.bridge-nf-call-iptables=1`
   - `net.ipv6.conf.all.forwarding=1`